Advancing the Field of Data Science & Analytics

 Unstructured, often paragraph form, text is an important part of sharing concepts, ideas, and information throughout the world.
 As the volume of unstructured text grows, it contains increasing amounts of valuable information that could be organized in a structured format and made usable by computers and humans to make decisions and discover insights.

 In the world of computational understanding of natural language, there has traditionally been a separation between the statistical and non-statistical approaches.
-With the improvement of vector-based (statistical) approaches there is an opportunity to exploit both approaches to further accuracy in classifying text to generate facts.
+With the improvement of vector-based (statistical) approaches there is an opportunity to exploit both approaches to further accuracy in analyzing, classifying, and summarizing of text to generate facts.